thembats/VegasLipSyncApp/README.md

 After selecting your images, right click the main Vegas timeline and insert a video track.
 Click the `+` button underneath your desired image to add it to the video track.
 The image will be added to the track at the point where the timeline cursor is at.

-* _Note: The LipSyncApp automatically puts images in the first video track of Vegas.
-Reserve this track only for your mouth animations._
+* _Note: The LipSyncApp automatically puts images to whichever track the "Add to Track" textbox is set to._

 * _Note: If you try to add an image without first inserting a video track, you will receive an error._